omkarsnagre/CarRentalSystem/README.md

 3. Build and run the project in IntelliJ IDEA.

-## Contact
+## Contact 📫
-- Name: Omkar Nagre
-- Email: omkarnagre777@gmail.com
+Got questions or suggestions?
+I’d love to hear from you!
+You can reach me at omkarnagre777@gmail.com .